hoffmangroup/umap/README.rst

 Note
 ----
-It is highly recommended to use tagged version 1.2.1 from this repository if you wish to use Umap or Bismap.
-Other versions have not been tested recently and will lack support.
+It is highly recommended to use tagged `version 1.2.1
+<https://github.com/hoffmangroup/umap/tags>`_ from this repository if you wish
+to use Umap or Bismap.
+Other versions including the current HEAD have not been tested recently and will lack support.

 Introduction